Yandex Cloud

 Prepare the source clusterPrepare the source cluster

-2. Add test data to the database.
-In this example, a simple table with information from car sensors is used.
+2. Populate the database with test data.
+In this example, we will use a simple table with car sensor information.

 Create a table: